 Betterment was founded in 2008 by Jon Stein and Eli Broverman.
 As one of the first true Robo-advisors, the firm is known as the pioneer in the Robo-advisor industry.

 Based on years of experience, Betterment edges out Wealthfront by at least three years.
-This is because Betterment has been a dedicated Robo-advisor since its day one while Wealthfront took a few steps more since its early days as KaChing!.
+This is because Betterment has been a dedicated Robo-advisor since day one while Wealthfront didn’t become one until 2011 when they rebranded from KaChing!.

-The basic idea behind Betterment’s business model is the creation of users’ portfolio based on their risk tolerance.
+The basic idea behind Betterment’s business model is the creation of users’ portfolios based on their risk tolerance.
 The service uses this risk tolerance information for the asset allocation of exchange-traded funds (EFTs).

 Currently, Betterment trails behind Wealthfront with just over $3 billion in assets under management.
 Nevertheless, Betterment has strong marks for its reputation and service.
 Both companies, Wealthfront and Betterment, are still on par in terms of functionality and pricing and are 2 of the best Robo-advisors available.